Janis seated on a giant hashtag I Love Nice sign overlooking the blue water of the Cote d'Azur in the south of France

 A captivating city that deserves so much longer

-The reason that we were only in Nice for a few hours is that we were visiting there as part of a day out and about touring around the Côte d'Azur.
-Although, it has certainly given us a taster to want more of the delightful city.
+We were only in Nice for a few hours because we were visiting there as part of a day out and about touring around the Côte d'Azur.
+Although, it has undoubtedly given us a taster to want more of the delightful city.

 #ILoveNice